12326253300?profile=RESIZE_584x

-The Battle of Okinawa took place from 1 April to 22 June 1945 and had a profound impact on the outcome of World War II.
-The island of Okinawa, situated around 350 miles from Japan's home islands, was a strategic location for the United States and the site of the largest land, air, and sea battle in history, as well as the longest in the Pacific War.
+The island of Okinawa, located approximately 350 miles from Japan's home islands, was the largest land, air, and sea battle in history and longest of the Pacific War.
 The United States' goal was to secure the island, as its airfields and waters were essential staging areas for the planned invasion of Japan, known as Operations Olympic and Coronet.
 Winning the battle meant the potential deployment of an estimated one million troops authorized by President Harry S. Truman, further increasing the urgency and intensity of the fighting.

 The conflict also impacted the United States in profound ways.
 Despite boasting the largest war fleet ever to sail, the US Navy suffered more losses at Okinawa than in any previous battle, with over 60 ships being either sunk or damaged beyond repair.
 Japanese kamikaze pilots were responsible for many of these losses, with Japan deploying more suicide pilots at Okinawa than at any other Pacific landing or naval battle, except for the battle for the Philippines.
 The Japanese even planned to run their elite warship, the Yamato, aground at the island's shoreline, to provide additional firepower in support of the Japanese Army.
 However, the ship was sunk by US Navy and Marine Corps pilots on 7 April 1945, north of Okinawa.